Internationality

 Flexible study path and individual degree

 The curriculum has to include different options for internationalisation and the development of international competence.
-The curriculum cannot be “too strict” to give opportunities for accumulating international competence.
+The curriculum provides opportunities to develop international competence during studies.

 A motivating atmosphere, encouragement, support and guidance for opportunities of internationalisation are important, as are the opportunities for personal growth in interaction, communication skills, social skills and cooperation skills.